borteo/neat-starter/src/posts/happyness.md

 Enter Luca, a fellow compatriot who had set up a web agency in Lithuania.
 Our paths crossed, and we started collaborating in the moonlit hours. 🌙

 And boy, oh boy, the magic happened!
-I started getting inquiries from the Dutch, the Indians, the Germans, and even the Brits!
-It hit me like a bolt of lightning:
+I started getting inquiries from the Netherlands, India, Germany, and the UK!
+It hit me like a bolt of lightning.

-> My English skills were a bit embarrassing.
+My English skills were a bit embarrassing.
 I mean, I could barely string a coherent sentence together! 🙈 The grass was greener on the other side, and by greener, I mean they paid buckets of cash!

 I quickly realized that if I wanted to dive into this treasure trove of well-paying jobs, I needed to sharpen my English skills like a master swordsman!